A buy-to-let property offers an attractive way to grow your wealth. But where is the best place to buy one?

 - You only need to raise enough capital for the deposit and purchase fees

-- The rental income you get from your tenants will cover your monthly mortgage payments, maintenance costs, and even a little profit
+- The rental income you get from your tenants should cover your monthly mortgage payments, maintenance costs, and give you some profit

 - When the mortgage is paid off, you’ll have a solid asset that earns almost pure profit (minus maintenance)

-Your cash is tied up in the property and won’t be easily accessible
+- Your cash is tied up in the property and won’t be easily accessible.
+It can take months to sell a property.

 Willing to take on these risks to reap the rewards?
 Keep reading!